hcorion/ai-multitool/README.md

-# DALL-E Image API
+# AI
-A simple web frontend to interact with OpenAI's DALL-E 3
+A simple web frontend to interact with OpenAI's text chat, text-to-image services and StabilityAI's text-to-image service.

 ## Setup

 ### Windows
-1. Add your OpenAI API key to `run-user.ps1`
+1. Add your OpenAI API and StabilityAI key to `run-user.ps1`
 2. Install `python`, `pipenv` and `npm`
 3. Install the typescript compiler: `npm install -g typescript`
 4. run `npm install`